On stopping Fock-space processes: Quantum stopping times

-is a quantum stopping time, where $1_{\{ \tau \in A \}}$ acts by multiplication on $L^2\probsp$.
-The same applies with $B$ replaced by any classical process with the chaotic representation property, \eg the classical or monotone Poisson processes, or Az\'ema's martingale \cite[Section~II.1]{Att98}. \end{example}
+is a quantum stopping time, where the function $1_{\{ \tau \in A \}}$ acts by multiplication on $L^2\probsp$.
+The same applies with $B$ replaced by any classical process with the chaotic representation property, \eg the classical or monotone Poisson processes, or Az\'ema's martingale: see \cite[Section~II.1]{Att98}. \end{example}

-\begin{example}{\cite[pp.508--510]{AtC04}} Let $\nu = ( \nu_t )_{t \in \R_+}$ be a standard Poisson process with intensity~$1$ and unit jumps on the probability space $\probsp$, where $\salg$ is complete and generated by $\nu$; for all $n \in \Z_+$, let
+\begin{example}[{\cite[pp.508--510]{AtC04}}] Let $\nu = ( \nu_t )_{t \in \R_+}$ be a standard Poisson process with intensity~$1$ and unit jumps on the probability space $\probsp$, where $\salg$ is complete and generated by $\nu$; for all $n \in \Z_+$, let

 be the $n$th jump time.
 The fact that

 where $\phi$ is any process, together with the identity $\{ \nu_t \ge n \} = \{ \tau_n \le t \}$, implies that